5ony/OBSWebSocketAHK/README.md

 ## ⚡ Event handling

-It is possible to subscribe to events coming from OBS.
+It is possible to subscribe to events coming from OBS at initialization.
 Check EventSubscription under OBSWebSocket.ahk for all the events.
 By default, events are dismissed to keep the unnecessary conversation between OBS and AHK on a minimum.

 To subscibe to events, list them at the class initialization:
-`obsc := new MyOBSController("ws://192.168.1.100:4455/", MyOBSController.EventSubscription.Inputs | MyOBSController.EventSubscription.Scenes)`
+`obsc := new MyOBSController("ws://192.168.1.100:4455/", 0, MyOBSController.EventSubscription.Inputs | MyOBSController.EventSubscription.Scenes)`

 Note the bitwise `|`, do not fall into the `||` or `&` or `&&` trap.